smart-on-fhir/health-cards/docs/index.md

     }
     ```

-    The `credentialType` and `presentationContext` parameters are both required.
-By default, the issuer will decide which identity claims to include based on the requested `presentationContext`.
+    The `credentialType` parameter is required.
+By default, the issuer will decide which identity claims to include, based on profile-driven guidance.
 If the Health Wallet wants to fine-tune identity claims in the generated credentials, it can provide an explicit list of one or more `includeIdentityClaim`s, which will limit the claims included in the VC.
 For example, to request that only name be included:

     ```json
     {